KocakAli/WhatsappAutomation/README.md

 # WhatsappAutomation
-Whatsapp Web Automation Without saved contacts
-Script automatically sends messages via WhatsApp Web using the contact data and message data in the excel sheet when it is run.
+Script automatically sends messages via WhatsApp Web without saved contacts using the contact data and message data in the excel sheet when it is run.

 ### Requirements
 You must install the packages in the requirements.txt file to run script.
 You can install the required packages one by one